-About 1,600 high-scoring participants in each year's National Achievement® Scholarship Program are designated Semifinalists.
+About 1,600 high-scoring participants in the 2015 National Achievement® Scholarship Program are designated Semifinalists.
 To ensure that academically talented Black American students throughout the nation are included in the pool, Semifinalists are named on a regional representation basis.
 Semifinalists are the highest-scoring program participants in the states that constitute each region.
 Application materials are sent to Semifinalists through their high schools.
 Before being considered for a National Achievement Scholarship, a Semifinalist must advance to Finalist standing in the competition by meeting high academic standards and other requirements explained in the information provided to each Semifinalist.
-Click here to learn about requirements for becoming a Finalist in the 2014 National Achievement Scholarship Program.
+Click here to learn about requirements for becoming a Finalist in the 2015 National Achievement Scholarship Program.
 (Adobe Acrobat Reader is required.) back to top

-All Achievement Scholarship® winners (Achievement Scholar® designees) are selected from the group of Finalists based on their abilities, skills, and accomplishments—without consideration of financial circumstances or college choice.
-Beginning in late February, the National Achievement® Program notifies about 800 Finalists that they have been selected to receive a National Achievement Scholarship.
+All 2015 Achievement Scholarship® winners (Achievement Scholar® designees) are selected from the group of Finalists based on their abilities, skills, and accomplishments—without consideration of financial circumstances or college choice.
+Beginning in late February 2015, the National Achievement® Program notifies about 800 Finalists that they have been selected to receive a National Achievement Scholarship.
 Two types of Achievement Scholarship awards are offered:

 Achievement Scholarship awards are supported by NMSC's own funds and independent sponsors that include corporations, company foundations, and professional organizations. back to top

-Page last updated September, 2013
+Page last updated September 2014

 National Merit Scholarship Corporation | 1560 Sherman Avenue, Suite 200, Evanston, Illinois 60201-4897 | Phone: (847) 866-5100

-Copyright 2013 National Merit Scholarship Corporation.
+Copyright 2014 National Merit Scholarship Corporation.
 All rights reserved.